-You must call the court to request an adjournment.
+You must contact the court to request an adjournment.
 If you need the date changed due to previously scheduled vacation or work/school conflict, documentation must be provided.

 Adjournments are not granted on the date you are to appear.
-In the case of an emergency, documentation and/or a doctor's note will be required.
+In the case of an emergency, documentation and/or a doctor's note may be required.

 I need an attorney but can't afford one.
 Can I be represented by the Public Defender:

-In order to be eligible you must be charged with a consequence of magnitude and your income must fall within the guidelines established.
+In order to be eligible you must be charged with a "Consequence of Magnitude" and your income must fall within the guidelines established.
 If you want to be represented by the Public Defender you must make application to the court.
-An application will be given to you at your arraignment.
-You will fill it out and the Judge will determine if you are eligible.
+The Judge will review your application during your arraignment.
 If approved, there may be a fee assessed not to exceed $200.00.

 Can the Court recommend an Attorney?

 No. The court is not permitted to recommend an attorney.
-You may, however, call the Monmouth County Bar Association's Lawyer Referral Service at 732-431-5544.
+You may, however, contact the Monmouth County Bar Association's Lawyer Referral Service at 732-431-5544.